 This is used to treat telangiectasia and several other conditions.
 A needle is used to target the area, and with the help of galvanic current, this dissolves any coagulated matter.
 Most people find this treatment method less painful, and there is little or no crusting of the skin during the healing process.

 When treating telangiectasia, a larger segment of the capillary is treated, so there are fewer traumas and better results.

-For telangiectasia or thread veins, each vessel may require two to three treatments over a period of four weekly intervals, and spider naevia may take more than one treatment.
+For telangiectasia or thread veins, each vessel may require two to three treatments over a period of four weekly intervals, and spider naevi may take more than one treatment.

-It Is important that you are realistic about your treatment plan and what you expect from it, for example with telangiectasia it is unlikely all vessels will be removed, instead 60-80% improvement is a realistic measure.
+It Is important that you are realistic about your treatment plan and what you expect from it; for example, with telangiectasia, it is unlikely all vessels will be removed.
+Instead, a 60-80% improvement is a realistic measure.

 Be prepared to have to undergo top-up treatments, especially if your condition is hereditary.